doubleyou/wpath/README.md

 * Possible race conditions, since path searching is asynchronous.
 Can be solved by acquiring all the results first and picking the shortest one afterwards.

 * In theory, it's possible to run out of ETS tables

+* A module is built to avoid memory copying.
+Basically, module's shared heap is being abused here, so that large data structures are being reused from different processes with zero momory copying.